tsedio/tsed/integration/session/readme.md

-# Ts.ED - Getting started
+# Ts.ED - Express Session

-Here an example to configure your server and how to create your first controller.
+Here an example project with Express Session and Ts.ED framework.

 See [Ts.ED](https://tsed.io) project for more information.